dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls/how-to-dock-and-anchor.md

 01. Select the control in the designer.

-01. In the **Properties** window, press the arrow to the right of the **Anchor** property.
+01. In the **Properties** window, select the arrow to the right of the **Anchor** property.

     :::image type="content" source="media/how-to-dock-and-anchor/vs-anchor-property.png" alt-text="Visual Studio Properties pane for .NET Windows Forms with Anchor property shown.":::

-01. To set or unset an anchor, press the top, left, right, or bottom arm of the cross.
+01. To set or unset an anchor, select the top, left, right, or bottom arm of the cross.

     :::image type="content" source="media/how-to-dock-and-anchor/vs-anchor-property-expanded.png" alt-text="Visual Studio Properties pane for .NET Windows Forms with Anchor property expanded.":::